-Whether in a hallucination of low oxygen or in a message from beyond the grave, she receives an unexpected visitor – Matt, the one who sacrifices his own life to save her appears to Ryan in her hour of need.
-It’s a surreal peaceful moment in a film filled with existential terror, when the only thing Ryan has is oxygen and a space suit.
+Whether in a hallucination of low oxygen or in a message from beyond the grave, she receives an unexpected visitor – Matt, the one who sacrifices his own life to save her by untethering himself from the tangled mess of ropes, appears to Ryan in her hour of need.
+It’s a surreal peaceful moment in a film filled with existential terror, when the only thing keeping Ryan alive is oxygen and a space suit.
 It almost seems to good to be true.
 Maybe even a miracle.

 We can’t ultimately tell whether Ryan’s prayers and experience are grounded in anything concrete but her rebirth bears distinct religious fingerprints: